Skip advert

 Cons

-The updated Formentor features the ‘shark nose’ front end of Cupra’s all-electric line-up, along with triangular headlights, a neater grille and a completely revised bumper.
-A full-width light bar brightens up the rear of the car, showing off an illuminated central Cupra badge.
+Updates to the Formentor introduced the ‘shark nose’ front end previously seen on Cupra’s electric models, along with triangular headlights, a neater grille and a completely revised bumper.
+A full-width light bar brightens the rear of the car, highlighting an illuminated central Cupra badge.

 Interior and dashboard design

-The Formentor has a much more modern and stylish interior than its Ateca sibling.
-A huge 12.9-inch central touchscreen is perched on top of the dashboard, and most of the climate controls have been migrated onto the screen to give a cleaner look, much to the detriment of usability on the move.
+The Formentor has a more modern and stylish interior than its Cupra Ateca sibling.
+A huge 12.9-inch central touchscreen is perched on top of the dashboard, and most of the climate controls have migrated to the screen to give a cleaner look, much to the detriment of usability on the move.

 Advertisement - Article continues below